ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - All prices are approximate based on 2025 market rates (USD)
 - Prices may vary by region and supplier
-- Experimental component costs not included in final robot
+- Experimental component costs are not included in the final robot
 - Team members had access to school resources (3D printer, soldering equipment)
 - One-time equipment costs amortized across potential future robots
 - Shipping costs estimated at 15% of component costs